-9. (1) The Grand Court and the Summary Court shall have authority to cause to be brought before it any person who is within the Islands and who is charged with an offence-

-- (a) committed within the Islands; or - (b) which according to law may be inquired into or tried as if it had been committed within the Islands,
+- 9. (1) The Grand Court and the Summary Court shall have authority to cause to be brought before it any person who is within the Islands and who is charged with an offence- - (a) committed within the Islands; or - (b) which according to law may be inquired into or tried as if it had been committed within the Islands,

-(2) Any summons, warrant of arrest, search warrant or other judicial process issued in due form under any law by any court, shall be of full force and effect in all parts of the Islands without any requirement for further authentication, backing or endorsement by any person before execution.

-(3) In addition to the powers conferred upon a Judge by this Code or any other law, a Judge shall have all the powers conferred by this Code or any other

-Authority of Grand Court and Summary Court, and general validity of judicial process law upon any person to issue any summons. warrant of arrest, search warrant or other judicial process.
+- (2) Any summons, warrant of arrest, search warrant or other judicial process issued in due form under any law by any court, shall be of full force and effect in all parts of the Islands without any requirement for further authentication, backing or endorsement by any person before execution. - (3) In addition to the powers conferred upon a Judge by this Code or any other law, a Judge shall have all the powers conferred by this Code or any other law upon any person to issue any summons. warrant of arrest, search warrant or other judicial process.

-10. The place in which any court sits for the purpose of trying any offence shall be an open court to which the public generally may have access, so far as the same can conveniently contain them:
+10. The place in which any court sits for the purpose of trying any offence or for the purpose of hearing any other proceedings relating to an offence shall be an open court to which the public generally may have access, so far as the same can conveniently contain them: